gitSandraR/SQL-Project/README.md

 be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.

-In the example above, first CTE (Aver_Cat) gives us a list of all film categories with an average film duration in minutes:
+In the example above, first CTE (Aver_Cat) gives us a list of all film categories with an average film duration in minutes.

-![A screenshot of a computer Description automatically generated](./image2.png)

 The second CTE (MaxVal) finds the maximal average duration.
 To do that it references the first CTE.
-The result is shown:

-![A screenshot of a computer Description automatically generated](./image3.png)
+Please refer to result sets.

 Finally, the third query (main query) merges two CTEs, and shows this maximal duration along with the name of corresponding category.
 The